REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Methodology

 Downsampling is performed using strided 3D convolutions, while $1\times1\times1$ kernels are used to reduce channel dimensions:

 To improve robustness under missing or noisy input conditions, a modality dropout strategy is applied during training, where either the PET or CT input is randomly masked with a predefined probability $p_{\text{drop}}$.
 This strategy encourages generalization across heterogeneous input settings.
-The CBAM-3D attention module is shared with the teacher to maintain consistency in saliency modeling.
+This strategy promotes generalization across heterogeneous input settings, while the 3D attention module is shared with the teacher to ensure consistent saliency modeling.